Juris Doctor (J.D.)

 The student will be able to:

-• Knowledge and understanding of the law and the American legal system.
+• Demonstrate knowledge and understanding of the law and the American legal system.

-• Competent skill in legal analysis, reasoning, and problem-solving.
+• Demonstrate competent skill in legal analysis, reasoning, and problem-solving.

-• Professionalism and a commitment to the principles of professional responsibility.
+• Demonstrate professionalism and a commitment to the principles of professional responsibility.

-• Knowledge of the importance of service to the profession and to the community at large.
+• Demonstrate knowledge of the importance of service to the profession and to the community at large.

 Program Specific Admission Requirements